lilianadj05/ostheoarthritis-multiclass-classification/README.md

-# 🦵 Knee Osteoarthritis Classification
+# 🦵 Osteoarthritis Multiclass Classification

 ## 📌 Project Overview
 This project aims to classify the severity of knee osteoarthritis from X-ray images.
 It compares the performance of two different Convolutional Neural Network (CNN) architectures, AlexNet and EfficientNetB0, to determine which model is more effective for this task.